Race #7 in the Michigan Triathlon Series worth Double Points!

 Transfer to Another Distance

 You may switch between the Olympic and Sprint distances at any event.
-Please contact us at email@example.com to change your distance or you may do so at the registration tent at the event.
-No fee to change distance.
+Please contact us at firstname.lastname@example.org to change your distance or you may do so at the registration tent at the event.
+No fee to change the distance, can be done at any time BEFORE you start.